Guilty Gear X2 updated versions: Guilty Gear XX Accent Core

 It was first released to Japanese arcades on December 20, 2006.
 A home console version on PS2 was released on May 31, 2007.
 A Wii version of this game was released on July 26, 2007, complete with support for the Classic Controller and Nintendo GameCube controller, along with a setup using both the Wii Remote and Nunchuk.
 Some bugs were reported in the Japanese PS2 version of the game, and Aksys Games announced they would fix them for the American release.
-Aksys released the PS2 version on September 11, 2007, and the Wii version on October 16, 2007.
+Aksys would later release the PS2 and Wii versions on their respective dates (September 11, 2007 and October 16, 2007).
 The publishing rights for the Wii was acquired by 505 Games in October 2007, and released it in Europe on February 29, 2008.
 505 Games also published it on Australia for Wii on March 6, 2008.

 Reception

 Its PS2 version sold 50,983 copies in Japan as of December 30, 2007.
 Reviews for it were generally positive; aggregate-review websites GameRankings and Metacritic rated the PS2 version 78.75% and 77/100, and the Wii version 74.88% and 75/100.
 It was elected the tenth best PS2 game by IGN's Ryan Clements, who also did a review which put it among the IGN's "top ten highest rated PS2 games" of 2007.
 Although he called it "a great game", Clements noted it as "a remastered version of the original", and thus not "the next big Guilty Gear game" the fans were waiting for.
 GameDaily said it "may not have changed the recipe, but the meal is just as appetizing"; GameSpot wrote that the new features made the gameplay "a bit more interesting", while Game Informer labeled it as a "fresh wave" and "solid" changes.
 In IGN "Best of 2007", it was elected the best fighting game on PS2, and was a runner-up in the category of best fighting game in all consoles.
 On the other hand, the Wii version was heavily criticized due to its controls.
 Nintendo Life qualified it as a "terrible motion-sensitive control", and IGN gave it a 5.9 score in contrast to an 8.5 score given in the PS2 version.